MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ### <a name="section1"/>How to acquire an API token from App Center and make calls to the App Center API

 1. Navigate to [https://appcenter.ms](https://appcenter.ms) and login with your account information.
-2. On the bottom left corner, click your username and select **Account Settings**.
+2. On the lower-left corner of the App Center portal, click your account user name, then select **Account Settings**.

    ![The account details menu to select Settings](~/api-docs/images/mc_menu_dialog.PNG)